-Born in 1928 in Hartford Connecticut, LeWitt continued to work up until his death in early 2007.
+Born in 1928 in Hartford Connecticut, USA, LeWitt continued to work up until his death in early 2007.
 After studying a bachelors degree in Fine Art at Syracuse University until 1949, he worked as a graphic designer for I.M Pei's architecture office in New York.
 In 1960 LeWitt took a job at the Museum of Modern Art in New York at the book counter where his co-workers included Robert Ryman, Dan Flavin and Robert Mangold, situating him in the midst of young artists searching for a new direction in art.
-LeWitt participated in seminal group exhibitions including "Primary Structures", Jewish Museum, New York and "10", Dwan Gallery, New York, both in 1966, Documenta IV in 1968 and Harald Szeeman's exhibition "When Attitude Becomes Form", Kunsthalle, Berne and Institute of Contemporary Art, London, 1969.
+LeWitt participated in seminal group exhibitions including 'Primary Structures', Jewish Museum, New York, NY, USA and '10', Dwan Gallery, New York, NY, USA both in 1966, dOCUMENTA IV in 1968 and Harald Szeeman's exhibition 'When Attitude Becomes Form', Kunsthalle Bern, Switzerland and Institute of Contemporary Art, London, UK (1969).